TheodoreTsg/ireckonu-profile-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.3.

+## How to run locally
+* Clone project into a local folder.
+* Run `npm install` in order to download `node_modules` folder into the project.
+* Run `npm run start` to start mock server and the app locally.
+Navigate to `http://localhost:4200/`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.